omahs/go-ethereum/docs/_clef/Introduction.md

 clef --keystore /my/keystore --chainid 5
 ```

-On starting Clef, the following welcome messgae is displayed in the terminal:
+On starting Clef, the following welcome message is displayed in the terminal:

 ```terminal
 WARNING!